 The CHC50313 Diploma of Child, Youth and Family Intervention will equip you with the skills and knowledge you need to work with a diverse range of clients and respond to varying degrees of families at risk.

 This holistic course covers how to establish effective communication strategies, how to work with people with mental health issues, and how to build a professional practice.
-If you want to gain a well-rounded foundation before entering the Community Services & Counselling industry, this is the course for you.
+If you want to gain an excellent foundation before entering the Community Services & Counselling industry, this is the course for you.

 You’ll learn to: